avi-moorthy/avi-moorthy.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate in Public Policy (Economics Track) at Harvard University.
 My research focuses on labour economics, political economy, and economic history.
 I promise it's cool!

 At Harvard, I'm a Stone Scholar in Inequality and Wealth Concentration.
-I'm also an affiliate of the Harvard Environmental Economics Program (HEEP), Centre for International Development (CID), and Evidence for Policy Design (EPoD).
+I'm also an affiliate of the Harvard Environmental Economics Program, Centre for International Development, and Evidence for Policy Design.

 I graduated from Carleton College in 2018 with a B.A. in Economics.
 Prior to Harvard, I worked as a Research Assistant at the Federal Reserve Bank of Chicago.